Manchester City did not give ‘right support’ to teenager, inquest hears

 Later that year, in December 2018, a decision was made by City’s academy to release him, Manchester Coroner’s Court was told.

-Giving evidence at Monday’s hearing, his father, Manila, said his son failed to find a new club after City let him go and he thought the two main factors were the injury and the club’s lack of support.
+Giving evidence at Monday’s hearing, his father, Manila, said his son failed to find a new club after City let him go and he thought the two main factors were the injury and a lack of support from the club.

-It is a case that City should have done more, I know they have done more for others

-He said there was interest shown by Bolton Wanderers and Cardiff City, and an email was sent to all clubs in the country that contained video footage, but he explained that contained no meaningful action from 2018 because his son was injured for most of the time.
+He said there was interest shown by Bolton and Cardiff, and an email was sent to all clubs in the country that contained video footage, but he explained that contained no meaningful action from 2018 because his son was injured for most of the time.

 He said he was assured City would arrange matches in which his son would play and clubs would come to watch but that did not happen, he said, and the family used an agent to arrange meetings with clubs themselves.